metaspook/numid/README.md

-# numid
+# NumID
-NumID - Number to and from ID Generator.
+Number to and from ID Generator.